Tereena goes to her “happy place” when she’s in pain or discomfort

 In October last year, Tereena found out her disease had transformed to an aggressive form of myelofibrosis.
 Then two weeks later, she was diagnosed with acute myeloid leukaemia.

-When Tereena spoke to Living Well e-News, she was Day 60 after having an allogeneic bone marrow transplant in April.
+When Tereena spoke to our Living Well e-News, she was Day 60 after having an allogeneic bone marrow transplant in April.

 She used visualisation a lot while she was away from home for her transplant.
 And she had “a bit of assistance”.